growthbook/growthbook/CONTRIBUTING.md

 - `yarn workspace stats test` - Run pytest
 - `yarn workspace stats lint` - Run flake8, black, and pyright
 - `yarn workspace stats build` - Run the build process
-- `yarn workspace stats notebook <DIR>` - Run jupyter notebook with the gbstats environment.
-Replace `<DIR>` with the directory with your notebooks (it just gets passed as the option to `jupyter notebook --notebook-dir`).

 You can also just run `yarn *` where \* is test, lint, build if you `cd` to the `packages/stats` directory first.